Lafayette-Oxford-University Symphony Orchestra

 - Faculty/Professional – Music faculty members and other highly qualified music professionals will be invited by the Music Director to participate in dress rehearsals and to assist in the preparation and performance of concerts.

-Regular rehearsals are held Tuesday and Thursday evenings from 7:00 to 9:30.
+Regular full ensemble rehearsals are held Tuesday and Thursday afternoons from 2:30 to 3:45, and string sectionals are on Mondays and Wednesdays from 12:00 to 12:50 p.m.
 Additional sectional rehearsals may be scheduled as may arise.
 Two dress rehearsals of 2.5 hours each are usually scheduled on Sunday immediately before each concert.

 Auditions and Scholarships